yashashvisri/data-pipeline/My_Judgment_Project/Struct_data_web_scrapping/README.md

 # ⚖️ Automated Data Pipeline for Indian Legal Judgments

-### An internship project demonstrating an end-to-end workflow for acquiring, processing, and analyzing unstructured legal documents.
+### Demonstrating an end-to-end workflow for acquiring, processing, and analyzing unstructured legal documents.

 ---